 - Don't push or expect too much too soon.
 It may take some time for the other person to trust you again.
 This is normal.
 Give them the time they need and ask them to call you when ready to talk about it.
 You can also follow up in a letter.
 She may have a better feeling about you after she reads and digests your well thought out words.

 - It's been a long time.
 Even if your apology is long overdue, you can still call or write a letter to the person and say you're sorry.
 Maybe enough time will have passed that you can forget your hard feelings and move on.
 If not, perhaps you can try again.
 If the person still doesn't want to accept your apology use it as a painful lesson for the future.

-After the apology, sincerely try to avoid making the same mistake.
+After the apology, sincerely try to avoid making the same mistake again.
 And whatever you do, don't keep bringing it up or repeating your apology over and over.
 That will make the other person uncomfortable.
 It's time to move on.